MontFerret/montferret.github.io/content/docs/fql/syntax.md

 The maximum supported length of any name is 64 bytes.
 Names in FQL are always case-sensitive.

 Keywords must not be used as names.
-If a reserved keyword should be used as a name, the name must be enclosed in single or dobule quotes.
+If a reserved keyword should be used as a name, the name must be enclosed in single or double quotes.
 Enclosing a name in quotes makes it possible to use otherwise reserved keywords as names.
 An example for this is:

 {{< code fql >}}
 FOR i IN [{ "RETURN": "foobar" }]